Dansatch/Number-Guessing-Game/README.md

 3. Continue guessing until you correctly guess the number.
 4. Once you have guessed the number, you can reset the game to play again.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the Number Guessing Game, please fork the repository and submit a pull request with your changes.

 ## License

 Feel free to customize this template according to your specific project details and requirements!